GauriGMenon/DashtoonAssignment/README.md

 ## Running the notebook
 The notebook is `Dashtoon_GenAI.ipynb`.
 Once the above set up is done, the notebook is ready to be run.
 Just open the notebook and run all the cells!
 Read along to understand.
+A copy of the Colab notebook is [here](https://colab.research.google.com/drive/16zbHad2_9mhcGTyPIZX9N9mapTEd4iH0).